nicolas-cusan/tailwind-clamp/README.md

 # Tailwind clamp

-Tailwind CSS utilities & plugin to use CSS `clamp` in your project.
+Tailwind CSS plugin to use CSS `clamp` in your project.
 Enabling fluid interfaces using Tailwind syntax.

 The plugin is based on the formula presented in this [article](https://chriskirknielsen.com/blog/modern-fluid-typography-with-clamp/)